SahithyTumma/Face-Recognition-Attendance-Tracker/README.md

 $ cd Face-Recognition-Attendance-Tracker
 ```

-Create a virtual environment to install dependencies in and activate it:
+Create a virtual environment to install dependencies in and activate it.

 Then install the dependencies: